actsasrob/lircdo/README.md

 * Display installation status an next-steps to be performed.

 #### lircdo service requirements:
-1. You need to own a domain name. e.g. mydomain.com, or joesblogspot.net
+1. You need to own a DNS domain name. e.g. mydomain.com, or joesblogspot.net
 2. You need to be able to create sub-domains.
 E.g. lircdo.mydomain.com or lirc.joesblogspot.net
 3. You may want to create a new sub-domain for use with the lircdo service.
 This is not required if you already have a domain or sub-domain that resolves to the WAN-side IP address of your home internet router.
 4. The DNS entry for your selected domain/sub-domain **MUST** point to the WAN-side IP address of your home internet router.
 If your home internet service uses dynamic IPs you must keep the DNS entry for your sub-domain up-to-date when your IP address changes.